1.2.1 Object Manager: User Permissions

-To import equipment please refer to the Object Manager manual.
+To import equipment please refer to the Import/Export Objects Article.
 Here is a short explanation how to handle the import.

 Difference to the other import is that first all Objects (equipment) need to be imported.
 The Object Classes will be generated automatically in a next step.
 And in a second import, kits (through Groups) are imported.

 First import of Equipment:

 - Create one Object in the farmerswife database inside of the Object Manager and choose the

 option to export this item.
 Or take the Object Importer csv file provided by farmerswife.

 - Copy or fill in the missing Objects into that list.